 2BeCl2 + LiAlH4 → 2BeH2 + LiCl + AlCl3

 Beryllium and magnesium form covalent hydrides where each hydrogen is connected to two metal atoms.
-This is an example of molecules with three centres sharing only two electrons called “banana Bond”.
+This is an example of molecules with three centres sharing only two electrons called the “banana Bond”.

 Calcium, strontium and barium react with hydrogen to form metallic hydrides.
 Metallic hydrides give hydrides ions.